Download & Other Tools

 - Definition: Percent of newborns fed breast milk during their hospitalization, by mother's county of residence.
 "Any Breastfeeding" includes infants who breastfeed exclusively and those who breastfeed and receive formula.
 "Exclusive Breastfeeding" includes those who only breastfeed.Number of newborns fed breast milk during their hospitalization, by mother's county of residence.
 "Any Breastfeeding" includes infants who breastfeed exclusively and those who breastfeed and receive formula.
 "Exclusive Breastfeeding" includes those who only breastfeed.

-- Footnote: Data for 2010 and 2011 should not be compared with earlier years due to a change in data collection methods.
-The California Department of Public Health provides margins of error because the forms used to collect these data are not always complete.
-In 2011, the margin of error at the 95% confidence level for the percentage of California infants with any breastfeeding was +/-0.1 and breastfeeding exclusively was +/-0.3.
+- Footnote: Data are based on the mother's county of residence as recorded on the birth certificate.
+The California Dept. of Public Health provides margins of error because the forms used to collect these data are not always complete.
+In 2012, the margin of error at the 95% confidence level for the percentage of California infants with any breastfeeding was +/-0.1 and breastfeeding exclusively was +/-0.2.
 Margins of error for individual counties were larger.
 LNE (Low Number Event) refers to data that have been suppressed.
 Numbers were suppressed if there were fewer than 5 cases; percentages were suppressed if there were fewer than 20 cases.

 - Measures of Breastfeeding on Kidsdata.org